pmanzoni/pyUputronics/README.md

 sudo python setup.py install
 ```

 At this point you may want to confirm that the unit tests pass.
-See the section [Tests](#tests) below.

-You can now run the scripts.
-For example dump the registers with `lora_util.py`:
+For example, you can run the scripts `lora_util.py` that dumps the registers.
 ```bash
 rasp$ sudo ./lora_util.py
 hoperf LoRa registers: